dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/installation.md

 ## Step 4 - Access your new Dwains Dashboard

 Click in your left sidebar on the new icon D, to access Dwains Dashboard.

+Getting an error?
 If you see an red error message then please clear your browser cache or mobile app cache.
 On windows you can do CTRL + F5 and on Apple you can do Hold ⇧ Shift and click the Reload button.
 Or, hold down ⌘ Cmd and ⇧ Shift key and then press R.
 So if you got an error like this:
 <img src="../../images/card-load-error.png">
 Please clear your browser cache!!
+If you see any other error check your HA error log.
+If you have lovelace_gen installed please remove it.
+[Open an Issue here](https://github.com/dwainscheeren/dwains-lovelace-dashboard/issues).

 ## Step 5 - Enjoy Dwains Dashboard